Log in

 Bio

-She loves running, cycling, triathlon, family, and cheering on her favorite collegiate sports teams (Duquesne women’s triathlon and Alvernia women’s ice hockey).
-She lives in the Lancaster area with her husband Josh and their 19-year-old daughter Sophie (who is currently away at university).
+Leona is currently pursuing a doctorate in education at Penn's Graduate School of Education.
+She enjoys cycling, running, serving as a triathlon sherpa, spending time with family, and cheering on her favorite collegiate sports teams—LaSalle women's triathlon and Alvernia women's ice hockey.
+She lives in the Lancaster, PA area with her husband Josh and their daughter Sophie.

 Photo